GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 The template requires the following parameters:
 * connectionUrl: Elasticsearch URL in format http://hostname:[port] or Base64 encoded CloudId
-* writeDataset: The type of logs sent via Pub/Sub for which we have out of the box dashboard.
+* dataset: The type of logs sent via Pub/Sub for which we have out of the box dashboard.
 Known log types values are audit, vpcflow, and firewall.
 If no known log type is detected, we default to pubsub
-* writeNamespace: The namespace for dataset.
+* namespace: The namespace for dataset.
 Default is default
 * inputSubscription: PubSub subscription to read from, ex: projects/my-project/subscriptions/my-subscription
 * deadletterTable: Deadletter table for failed inserts in form: project-id:dataset.table
 * elasticsearchUsername: Elasticsearch username used to connect to Elasticsearch endpoint